- No comments

 About The Author

 Asif is a student of Imarticus’ IFAP program.
 The Imarticus IFAP program, one of our finance courses, saw Pratik Biyani talk about Quantitative Easing last week.
 It was extremely well received and we requested one of our students, Asif Masani, to summarise his takeaways.
 When asked about his experience at Imarticus, Asif responds that he loves Imarticus because, “I really like the innovative learning techniques used at Imarticus like learning through case studies, movies, discussions etc. Also, I love the various guest lectures which are arranged by the Institute where we can interact and ask questions to the various professionals and gain from their rich industry knowledge and experience.”

 He says, “I enjoy travelling, visiting new places which I did all 4 years while working on various outstation audit assignments.
 I love cycling, and I often go for long trips on my bicycle on weekends.
 I enjoy watching movies, especially action, adventure and science fictions.
 Also, I like watching football and cricket.”

-When asked about his favorite books, he says, “I really haven’t read a lot of non fiction books.
+When asked about his favourite books, he says, “I really haven’t read a lot of non-fiction books.
 But thanks to Reshma and Pradeep (at Imarticus), I have made a start with Seven habits and the Barbarians at the Gate.”